Developers ‘clearing wildlife habitats unofficially to win planning permission’

 Developers have been accused of underhand tactics in clearing wildlife habitats from sites before planning applications are submitted or granted.

-It’s claimed building firms move on to sites they have earmarked and remove vegetation, reducing wildlife populations so that surveys prepared for decision-makers show less wildlife there – increasing the chances that planning approval will be given.
+It’s claimed that building companies move on to sites they have earmarked and remove vegetation, reducing wildlife populations so that surveys prepared for decision-makers show less wildlife there – increasing the chances that planning approval will be given.

 Residents and campaigners say that in some cases, habitats have been destroyed months before planning approval was sought or given, while in others badger setts have allegedly been disturbed, which is illegal.